neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 you can use [`c.constraints.supported(const BoxConstraints(minWidth: 50))`](../werkbank/SupportedSizesComposerExtension/supported.html)
 to prevent setting constraints smaller than that.

+Learn more about constraints in the [Constraints](Constraints-topic.html) topic.

 ## Descriptions, Tags & URLs

 The [DescriptionAddon](../werkbank/DescriptionAddon-class.html) allows you to add metadata about your use case